aurelia/template-lint/README.md

 cannot find 'postcdo' in type 'Address' [ln: 20 col: 0] mismatched close tag [ln: 22 col: 1]
 ```

+the full example is available in the repository.

 ## Rules
 Rules used by default: